PhilipYip1988/python-tutorials/001_install/002_linux_install/readme.md

 ![img_140](./images/img_140.png)

-hen the Kernel is Restarted the IPython Console reverteds back to 0, All Variables are erased and the imported libraries are no longer imported.
+When the Kernel is Restarted the IPython Console reverteds back to 0, All Variables are erased and the imported libraries are no longer imported.

 ![img_141](./images/img_141.png)